 Metarules can be thought of as "rules" which prespecify what should happen in unlikely, exceptional circumstances when application of the TAC generated by the OMP is considered to be highly risky or highly inappropriate.
 Metarules are not a mechanism for making small adjustments, or 'tinkering' with the TAC from the OMP.
 It is difficult to provide firm definitions of, and be sure of including all possible, exceptional circumstances.
 Instead, a process for determining whether exceptional circumstances exist is described below (see Fig. 1).
-The need for invoking a metarule should only be evaluated by the MCM Demersal Working Group (hereafter indicated by WG) based on information presented and reviewed at a WG meeting.
-(Note: All examples provided below are illustrative, and not meant as complete or exhaustive lists.)
+The need for invoking a metarule should be evaluated by the MCM [Demersal] Working Group (hereafter indicated by WG), but only provided that appropriate supporting information is presented so that it can be reviewed at a WG meeting